IsItLucas/godot_easy_localization/README.md

-# GET - Godot Easy Translations 🌍📝🚀
+# GEL - Godot Easy Localization 🌍📝🚀
-**GET (Godot Easy Translations)** is a powerful and flexible translation addon for the Godot Engine.
+**GEL (Godot Easy Localization)** is a powerful and flexible translation addon for the Godot Engine.
 Unlike traditional translation systems that rely on Project Settings, external tools or CSVs, GET is entirely node-based, allowing for dynamic and intuitive text localization directly in the scene.